kim-carter/mesap/RUN.md

 eg. cat file*.fastq > bigfile.fastq  OR cat file*.fastq.gz > bigfile.fastq.gz
 ~~~

-All of your input files should be compressed (gzip'd) before you start - if you have plain .fastq files, you should use the gzip command to compress each one before starting.
+b) All of your input files should be compressed (gzip'd) before you start - if you have plain .fastq files, you should use the gzip command to compress each one before starting.
 Eg
 ~~~{.bash}
 gzip *.fastq
 ~~~

+c) Before you run anything, you need 5 pieces of information:
+* the "INPUT" directory containing your fastq.gz files. **Note: files should all be in the same directory (not in subdirs)**
+* the "OUTPUT" directory, where all of the results (qc, alignment, quantifications) will be written. **Note: ideally this should be empty.
+If you use a directory with existing files, MESAP will check to see if any of the output files from the pipeline have already been created, and will only update/create the missing ones**
+* the location of the "mesap_data" directory, containing all the reference files
+* the name of the pipeline to run - human/mouse/rat and either fullqc or no qc (as noted above)
+* the number of CPU cores to use simultaneously. **Note: while it may be tempting to just put the number of available cores in your laptop, workstation or server, please check that you have sufficient memory (RAM) to support this many core.
+The rule of thumb is 6 Gb (6 gigabytes) of RAM per CPU core - ie to use 2 cores on your laptop you need about 12Gb of free memory; to use 20 cores on a server, you need about 120 Gb of free memory.
+For disk space, a good rule of thumb is about twice the size of your input directory.**

+## Running the pipelines using SINGULARITY
+The first set of run instructions for use with the [Singularity](https://github.com/hpcng/singularity/releases).
+Singularity and Docker are similarly in many ways, but one of the critical differences is permissions, where Singularity runs as a normal user account, while Docker required root (superuser/admin) privileges.
+As a result, Singularity is appealing for HPC and shared network environments, such as at TKI.

+### SINGULARITY @ TKI
+The IT team at TKI are happy to support the use of Singularity for bioinformatics pipelines, and will provide a virtual machine to any user (researcher) with this pre-installed for easy use.

+### SINGULARITY @ Home / elsewhere

 # testing
 # docker run -it -v /MESAP/DATA/rat/:/INPUT -v /MESAP/mesap_data/:/mesap_data -v /MESAP/OUTPUT/rat/:/OUTPUT mesap_dev_2.2:latest